-Floors including sub floors Flooring is of suspended timber construction.
-I was unable to inspect the sub floor areas.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
-The kitchen contains floor and wall mounted storage units.
-Chimney breasts and fireplaces Original fireplaces have been removed.
+Chimney breasts and fireplaces None.
 Internal decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-Cellars None.
+Internal decorative finishes are generally papered or painted.
+O.H Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electrical switchgear is located in a cupboard within the kitchen.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within an external meter Water plumbing bathroom fittings box.
+The electrical consumer unit is located within the entrance hallway.
+Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a suite with low level wc, wash hand basin and bath.
-There is a sink unit within the kitchen.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Visible sections of pipework are of copper and pvc materials.
+Sanitary fittings in the bathroom comprise a white suite with a low level wc, wash hand basin and bath.
+There is a stainless steel sink unit within the kitchen.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is a 'Worcester' wall mounted gas heating boiler located in a cupboard within the kitchen.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water
+There is a 'Worcester' floor mounted oil heating boiler situated within the kitchen.
+This serves water filled steel panelled radiators throughout the house and also provides the domestic hot water.